-The Earth's aurora naturally emits a variety of low-frequency (LF), medium-frequency (MF), and high-frequency (HF) radio waves that are signatures of the interaction between the auroral electron beam and the ionospheric plasma.
+The Earth's aurora naturally emits low-, medium-, and high-frequency (LF/MF/HF) radio waves that are signatures of the interaction between the auroral electron beam and the ionospheric plasma.
 Yet some of the mechanisms that generate plasma waves are not well understood.
-This project focuses on several types of signals detectable at ground level, including auroral hiss, which occurs primarily at very low frequencies but often extends into the LF/MF range, and auroral roar, a relatively narrowband emission generated near or at the second and third harmonics of the electron cyclotron frequency.
+Using an electromagnetic waveform receiver that we designed and constructed at South Pole Station, we will focus on several types of signals detectable at ground level, including auroral hiss, which occurs primarily at very low frequencies but often extends into the LF/MF range, and auroral roar, a relatively narrow-band emission generated near or at the second and third harmonics of the electron cyclotron frequency.

 Gulamabas G. Sivjee and Syed Azeem, Embry Riddle Aeronautical University.

 We are investigating solar-terrestrial interactions involving atomic, molecular, and plasma processes in the upper atmosphere above the geographic South Pole.
 Using electro-optical remote-sensing facilities at Amundsen-Scott South Pole Station, we are measuring the effects of solar disturbances on the composition, dynamics, and thermodynamics of the antarctic thermosphere, mesosphere, and stratosphere.
 We are particularly interested in understanding five processes